- Drain & Sewer

 Having a water heater in good working order is an absolutely essential comfort during the colder part of the year, and having to repair or replace one on short notice is not going to be cheap.
 As such, it’s important to keep abreast of your water heater’s functionality, during autumn, and to be aware of any potential issues before they arise.

-During the cold months, there are a lot of factors which can negatively impact your water heater’s normal functionality.
+During the cold months, there are a lot of factors that can negatively impact your water heater’s normal functionality.
 For one, we tend to use a lot more water when it’s cold outside; families will opt to stay in and hunker down rather than leaving the house to be social, leading to a general increase in usage during winter months.
 We also opt to enjoy hotter, longer showers than we do during other times of the year since nothing feels better than warm steam on a cold morning.

 If you have a family and everyone is using hot water around the same time, you’re probably going to see a marked decrease in the amount of hot water available at any given time.
 This doesn’t necessarily mean your water heater is malfunctioning—it just has to work a lot harder to heat the water to your specified level when the incoming water is colder due to the weather.